Why the spring is the peak time for foxing

-The RSPB and other wildlife societies often have to kill foxes.
+Springtime is fox time for the RSPB and other wildlife societies too, who often have to kill foxes.
 There is an annual battle to keep bitterns at Minsmere reserve, in Suffolk, safe.
 Other species, such as ground-nesting hen harriers, are also vulnerable to fox predation.
-RSPB surveillance cameras often show why breeding success on some of the Society?s grounds is low, as they have filmed foxes wading into the nestlings.
+RSPB surveillance cameras often show why breeding success on some of the Society’s grounds is low, as they have filmed foxes wading into the nestlings.
 Not every RSPB warden is allowed to kill, which often negates the whole purpose of the reserves.

 Finding an earth

 Finding an earth is not easy when a vixen has new cubs, as there are few signs.
 Perhaps you have seen a fox moving in with a mouthful of food, which gives the game away.
 Don’t use a dog to check the hole, as disturbed vixens quickly move their litters.
 If she and the cubs are killed as soon as you have spotted them, the chance for a clean sweep of all the other adults in the area will be lost.
 When the cubs are five weeks or older they start to emerge to play around the earth.
 Soon there is so much flattened vegetation and debris from their meals that it is impossible to miss one.
 If found, the decision has to be made as to how to deal with the residents with the least cruelty.